A Digital Audio Workstation is the key component of your music production setup.

 It’s difficult to overhype how great this is.
 Waveform Free is a fully-fledged free DAW, that only a couple of years ago was Tracktion’s flagship product.
 We really wish more companies did this.

-Waveform Free is a very usable DAW, it’s workflow is quick, easy to use and intuitive, if not a little different from typical workstations.
+Waveform is one of the best free DAWs, it's workflow is quick, easy to use and intuitive, if not a little different from typical workstations.

-You get unlimited MIDI and audio tracks plus a heap of professional-grade processing, EQ and mixing effects.
+You get unlimited tracks, including audio & MIDI, plus a heap of professional-grade processing, EQ and mixing effects.
 It also has an effects rack where you can chain up plug-ins, and create complex connections between all the audio processors.

-When you get bored with the free version, Waveform Pro is a great, fully featured music making software.
+When you get bored with the free music production software, Waveform Pro is a great, fully featured music making software.

 All in all, for a free DAW, there's probably no better option out there, than the Tracktion Waveform Free.
 You can use it on Windows, Mac, Rasberry Pi & Ubuntu.